francesNLP/MappingChange/PIPELINE_EXECUTION.md

 # 🚀 Pipeline Execution Walkthrough

-This section introduces all the details needed to run the pipeline mentioned above.
+This document introduces all the details needed to run the pipeline mentioned above.
 All the scripts used are in [src](./src).
 In order to follow this guide, you will need to have:

 * Required python environment and libraries installed, see [set up environment section](#set-up-the-environment).
 * OpenAI API key.